NicMota/NicMota/README.md

 ## Hi there 👋

 🌱 I’m currently learning Cyber Security
 👯 I’m looking to collaborate on Web Projects :)
+🎓 I’m studying Computer Sciesce At USP
 💬 Ask me about Games (especially Soul Like's)
 ⚡ Fun fact: I like drawing at the free time 🎨